-Lessons From A Recent EV Charger Network Migration
+6 Best Practices For EV Charger Network Migration

-The collaboration between ChargerHelp!, EV Connect and BTC POWER (both of whom are Open Charge Point Protocol (OCPP) certified), and the utility revealed not only best practices—but the critical importance of OCPP compliance in making migrations scalable and efficient.
+The collaboration between ChargerHelp!, EV Connect and BTC POWER (both of whom are Open Charge Point Protocol (OCPP) certified ), and the utility revealed not only best practices—but the critical importance of OCPP compliance in making migrations scalable and efficient.

 Why This Network Migration Mattered

 The project wasn’t just about flipping a switch—it highlighted what’s involved in maintaining a stable, future-proof EV infrastructure in a rapidly evolving ecosystem.
-With the Shell Recharge CMS shutting down, they needed a partner ecosystem that could:
+With the Shell Recharge CSMS shutting down, they needed a partner ecosystem that could:

 | NETWORK MIGRATION PROJECT SNAPSHOT | |